Race numbers, chequered flags, last lap bells and the Cannondale SuperSix Evo: all quintessential components of traditional road race.

 The flagship race model from Cannondale is now available in a wide range of different iterations.

-There’s the most expensive Black Inc options, then the Hi-Mod choices before the standard SuperSix Evo and women’s models – with disc brakes available on a smattering of the choices; we’ll explain what sets all the options apart below.
+There's the most expensive Hi-Mod choices before the standard SuperSix Evo and women's models - with disc brakes available on a smattering of the choices.

 Cannondale SuperSix history